flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 one of the 78 supported locales.
 Widgets should be adapted to the localized messages, along with correct left-to-right and right-to-left layout.

+{% comment %}
+  The original code examples do not include arabic.
+{% endcomment %}

 Try switching the target platform's locale to
 Arabic (`ar`) and notice that the messages should be localized and widgets are laid out with